 VolunteerAR is one of the state’s lead agencies for volunteers and donations before, during, and after disasters.
 In partnership with the Arkansas Department of Emergency Management (ADEM), VolunteerAR:

-- Coordinates with Arkansas Voluntary Organizations Active in Disaster (ARVOAD) and local and state government emergency management agencies to meet volunteer and donation needs.
+Coordinates with Arkansas Voluntary Organizations Active in Disaster (ARVOAD), a member of the National Voluntary Organizations in Disaster (NVOAD), and local and state government emergency management agencies to meet volunteer and donation needs.

 Responding to Disasters in Arkansas

 Randolph County staff showcases mettle during a tough situation

 The dedication, resourcefulness, and resiliency of staff from the Department of Human Services (DHS) Randolph County office is being tested.

 And much to the delight of many, they’ve excelled while dealing with a major inconvenience.